AdaCore/why3/doc/manpages.rst

 needed.

 The commands accept a common subset of command-line options.
-In particular, option :option:`why3 --help` displays the usage and options.
+In particular, option :option:`--help` displays the usage and options.

 .. option:: -L <dir>, --library <dir>